Species and location

-The fishery name, location and nationality describes the target species (or multispecies), the area where fishing or farmed production occurs, and in the case of wild fish, the country that controls those fishing grounds (or in the case of high seas fisheries, the fishing vessel’s flag country).
-By clicking on the fishery name, you can visit the relevant FishSource profile to discover further information about that fishery or farmed fish and shellfish.
+The name, location and nationality describes the target species (or multispecies), the area where fishing or farmed production occurs, and in the case of wild fish, the country that controls those fishing grounds (or in the case of high seas fisheries, the fishing vessel’s flag country).
+By clicking in this box, you can visit the relevant FishSource profile to discover further information about that fishery or farmed fish and shellfish.

 This information is self-reported by the participating companies to the ODP.
-It is based on source fishery information reported to them by their suppliers, and has not necessarily been verified by third-party traceability systems.
+It is based on source information reported to them by their suppliers, and has not necessarily been verified by third-party traceability systems.
 An ODP profile is intended to cover the main seafood species sourced by companies during the reporting period and may not cover all species sourced.
 Some companies may choose to disclose a particular segment such as fresh and frozen own-brand product only.
 In some cases, seafood products sold in small volumes or sourced as test products only may not be included in a profile.

 The production method identifies whether the species is farmed or wild-caught and the fishing method used.
 The fishing gear classifications used in the ODP are based on the International Standard Statistical Classification of Fishing Gear (ISSCFG).

 Click here to access the complete FAO description of gear types.